CLEW Guide – Snap elections add new uncertainties to Germany's 2030 climate targets

 - Germany’s trademark “Energiewende” – the country’s transition to climate neutral and nuclear-free energy supply – has broad public backing.

-- Germany’s three-party coalition government seems increasingly fractured following a federal budget crisis and painful defeats in several elections, casting a shadow over the progress of the country’s energy transition.
-One year ahead of the next federal elections, scheduled for 28 September 2025, populist parties which oppose the government's core climate and energy policy made huge gains in three state elections.
-Parties are bracing themselves for a difficult election campaign as far-right and populist politicians stand to benefit from the increasingly politicised climate debates.
+- Huge gains by populist parties that oppose the government's fundamental climate and energy positions in three state elections in eastern Germany over the summer cast a shadow over the progress of the country’s energy transition, and the upcoming snap elections.
+Parties are bracing themselves for a difficult election campaign as far-right and pro-Russia populist politicians stand to benefit from the increasingly politicised climate debates.
 [Find more background in this factsheet on East Germany and the energy transition and our deep dive into the impact of the rise of populists in power].

 - Projections by the country's Federal Environment Agency (UBA) showed that the country is on track towards achieving its 2030 climate targets for the first time, not least thanks to the resolute expansion of renewable energy sources.
 Preliminary figures for the first half of 2024 published by UBA showed that renewables covered 57 percent of the county's gross electricity consumption.
 At the same time, warmer weather and an economic slump have reduced the country's total energy demand between January and the end of June, meaning the use of coal power decreased nearly 19 percent compared to the same period one year earlier, energy industry and research initiative AGEB said.